Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 TradingView Screening & Scanning

 TradingView has integrated stock, forex, crypto screeners, and heatmaps, covering fundamental analysis and price/volume indicator scanning.
-Finviz primarily focuses on technical screening of price, volume, and indicators and includes analyst rating changes and earnings announcements.
+Finviz primarily focuses on technical price, volume, and indicator screening, including analyst rating changes and earnings announcements.

 The TradingView stock screener comes complete with 160 fundamental and technical screening criteria; all the usual criteria are there, such as EPS, Quick Ratio, Pre-Tax Margin, and PE Ratio.
-But it also goes more in-depth with more esoteric criteria such as the number of employees, goodwill, and enterprise value.
+But it also goes into more depth with more esoteric criteria such as the number of employees, goodwill, and enterprise value.

 TradingView Stock Screening - Simple and Effective